How to Elope in Alaska & Where | Alaska Elopement Photographer

 For the most adventurous, Reed Lakes Trail follows Reed Creek (envision Middle Earth) and passes turquoise lakes, waterfalls, and the abandoned Snowbird Mine ending at Upper Reed Lake.
 The first 1.5 miles are easy and follow an old road to an abandoned cabin.
 The rest of the trail is a bit more challenging and includes two boulder fields but the views along the way are well worth the trek.

 About 100 miles northeast of Anchorage (about an hour and 20 minutes from Palmer), lies Matanuska Glacier.
 At approximately 26 miles long and 4 miles wide, this glacier is a spectacular and otherworldly place to elope.
-There is a $20 per person fee charged by the private landowner for access.
+There is a $20 per person fee (at time of writing this - it has been known to vary) charged by the private landowner for access.
 While guided tours are available, it is fairly easy to pick your way along the (somewhat) marked trails.
 Ice cleats are recommended.

 Where to stay: Elope at the glacier, then settle in for the evening at Sheep Mountain Lodge, located just 12 miles from access to the Matanuska Glacier.